sinokaba/OR3/README.md

 ### Installing

-Create a new Java Project on Eclipse, and name it whatever you want
+Create a new Java Project on Eclipse, the runtime I'm using is SE-1.8, and name it whatever you want

 Download or Fork the repository